 - Add 4 cups of icing sugar to the mixer and mix for a few seconds to eliminate any clumps.
 Or you can sift it ahead of time.

-- Add 3 Tablespoons meringue powder and 1/2 cup of warm water.
+- Add 3 Tablespoons meringue powder, 1/2 cup of warm water and 1 teaspoon vanilla extract.

 - Mix on low speed until combined.